find your perfect LLM program

 Guide To LLM Dissertation Writing

-starting that dissertation.
+Once you realise that you are already nearing the halfway point of your hectic LLM year you will be focusing on starting that dissertation.
 It's an important part of your LLM program and will contribute massively to your overall success.
-Here we talk you through the importnat stages of writing your LLM dissertation.
+Here we talk you through the important stages of writing your LLM dissertation.

-Choosing the Topic
+Choosing the topic

 You'll need to be uniquely motivated to produce a dissertation about a subject that none of your lectures or professors knows much about.
 Understanding why you have picked the particular subject will ensure you're choosing the right topic, but don't spend too much time considering what to do as you'll need to get on with it.Find your PERFECT LLM PROGRAM

-Any research you do online will need to be backed up, and of course, you will have your dissertation backed up too.
-Do not have everything saved on one ancient lap top, here is some interesting advice from Ohio State University on backing-up your work.
-Build in a routine for how you save and backup your data daily so it just becomes part of how you work.
+Any research you do online will need to be backed up, and of course, you will have the dissertation itself backed up too.
+Do not have everything saved on one ancient laptop, instead build in a routine for how you save and backup your data daily so it just becomes part of how you work.
 If you start as early as you can on your dissertation, then you'll be able to build in planning time and create a realistic timetable for your work, with escapes from your dissertation to let you reflect on what you have done so far.

 You also don't want to wait around for particular texts that have a limited availability.
 If you realise you need a book that someone else has checked-out of the library, then let the staff know as soon as you know so you have a chance of getting it.
 Don't forget about online law libraries and resources too, and speak with your academic staff if you are really struggling to access what you need.

 Find out before you write a single word what format your dissertation needs to be in for printing and submission.
-Your law school will have their own standards – like the University of Kent – so you should familiarise yourself with this document.
+Your law school will likely have their own standards, so you should familiarise yourself with this document before you get started.
 Establish the right format straight away so you are not spending time at the last minute changing formats or the way you have referenced the whole document.

-Once you've written your dissertation you can then take a calm walk into your submissions office and hand over your dissertation.
+Once you've written your dissertation you can take a calm walk into your submissions office and hand over your dissertation.
 Obviously, everything went to plan and you've finished your dissertation with time to spare and now it's time to relax a little.